nasa/openmct/docs/src/design/proposals/APIRedesign.md

 [ ] It is difficult to tell "where things are" in the code base.
 [ ] It is difficult to see how objects are passed around at run-time.
+[ ] It is difficult to trace flow of control generally.
 [ ] Multiple interfaces for related concepts (e.g. telemetry) is confusing.
 [ ] API documentation is missing or not well-formatted for use.
 [ ] High-level separation of concerns is not made clear.
 [ ] Interface depth of telemetry API is excessive (esp. `TelemetrySeries`) [ ] Capabilities as a concept lack clarity.
 [ ] Too many interfaces and concepts to learn.
+[ ] Exposing third-party APIs (e.g. Angular's) increases the learning curve.
+[ ] Want more examples, easier-to-use documentation.
+[ ] UI-relevant features (HTML, CSS) under-documented [ ] Good MVC for views of domain objects not enforced (e.g. plots)

 ## Positive Features